siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 203 Minimal Propagating Closure of Source-Free Flow.md

 - a single divergence-preserving self-curl evolution makes the temporal and spatial second-order terms enter with the same sign, not the neutral propagating form
+- the coupled system has exact translating branches carrying a profile from one region to another
 - two coupled curl evolutions do yield neutral wave propagation

 So the minimal propagating closure in this class is